GuanLab/FastClone_GuanLab/README.md

 ```
 （Please make sure t1.tsv is under your current directory）

-If purity is unavailable, Input none and it will infer automatically
+If purity is unavailable, Input None and it will infer automatically

 Run `fastclone` for more help information.